Ever had that waking up on the wrong side of bed feeling? If you struggle with Irritable Bowel Syndrome, this might be every morning for you.

 Your high anxiety level will amplify as you encounter daily stressors and you’ll find yourself exhausted (not to mention with symptom flares) by the end of the day.

-2. Eating warm, simple breakfast…at home
+2. Eating warm, simple breakfast…at home.

 If you have IBS (especially IBS-D) you might be tempted to avoid eating in the morning in order to avoid triggering symptoms throughout your day.
 By dedicating time at home to eating a warm, simple breakfast like oatmeal, congee, or even bone broth, you will take in the nutrients necessary to fuel your day.